What is a Growth Group?

 How do I start or lead a Growth Group?

-Leading a growth group can be a great opportunity for those growing in Christ and wanting to intentionally make disciples of Jesus.
 If you are looking for a place to invest in others we would love the opportunity to visit with you.
-Our process will include training, equipping, and tools to make sure that leading a group is a fruitful ministry for you and those you serve.
+Our process will include completing at application, training, equipping, and tools to make sure that leading a group is a fruitful ministry for you and those you serve.
+Growth Groups provide an excellent environment for making disciples of Jesus.

-Contact Pastor Jonas at 701.232.4476 or email@example.com for more information about leading a Growth Group.
+Contact Pastor Craig Johnson for more information about leading a Growth Group.

 What are some of the benefits of being in a Growth Group?

-Our experience has shown us that those who are involved in some sort of smaller group at Bethel are more likely to have a growing relationship with Jesus and a sense of belonging in the church.
-When believers operate in community with a commitment to one another and to the Gospel, lives are changed.
-We encourage people to have three ideals present in every group at Bethel:
+Our experience has shown that those who are involved in some sort of smaller group at Bethel are more likely to have a growing relationship with Jesus and a sense of belonging in the church.
+When believers operate in a community with a commitment to one another and to the Gospel, lives are changed.

 - Continue to be enriched in the Word through prayer and Bible study.